KyeOnDiscord/pro-swapper-wiki/season4.md

 Can I join other people?

-Yes Aurora supports joining other people's parties

-Can other people see my skin?

-Not unless they have Pro Swapper as well and swapped the same things.
+No, as the Fortnite server is hosted locally on your machine.

 Can I go ingame?

-No, Aurora doesn't support going ingame.
+Neonite doesn't support matchmaking

 Do I have to download 14.20?